Reviews You Can Rely On

 Our Verdict

-The Petzl Sitta combines excellent features, versatility, and lightweight performance into one compact (and expensive) package, earning our respect as the best lightweight harness on the market.
+The Petzl Sitta combines excellent features, versatility, and lightweight performance into one compact (and expensive) package, earning our respect as the best harness on the market.
 Its minimalist design allows for unimpeded movement while climbing, and the thin waist belt and leg loops are surprisingly comfortable while hanging.
-It has huge gear loops that easily organize your rack while questing into the alpine, and ice clipper slots if you decide to mix it up in winter conditions.
+It has huge gear loops that easily organize your rack while questing into the alpine and ice clipper slots if you decide to mix it up in winter conditions.
 This harness can be used for all kinds of climbing, making it the most versatile harness on the market.
 The main downsides are the high price tag and the lack of hanging comfort compared to some other contenders.
-If you want a lightweight harness for alpine and mixed climbing that also works for most rock applications, this is the harness for you.
-See it rated versus top competitors in our review of the best climbing harnesses.
+If you want a lightweight harness for rock, alpine, and mixed climbing, this is the harness for you.

 REASONS TO BUY